Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.md

-In the above example, `[code]name[/code]`, `[code]alpha[/code]`, and `[Color]` should *not* be translated, as they refer respectively to argument names and a class of the Godot API.
-Similarly, the contents of the `[codeblock]` should not be translated, as `ColorN` is a function of the Godot API and `"red"` is one of the named colors it supports.
+In the above example, `[code]name[/code]`, `[code]alpha[/code]`, and `[Color]` should *not* be translated, as they refer respectively to argument names and a class of the Pandemonium API.
+Similarly, the contents of the `[codeblock]` should not be translated, as `ColorN` is a function of the Pandemonium API and `"red"` is one of the named colors it supports.
 At most, you can translate the name of the variable which holds the result (`red = ...`).

 Note also that in the XML, each line is a paragraph, so you should not add line